How to prepare for a video interview

 Though the core concept of the interview remains the same with the employer wanting to know more about your experience and how you would fit into the role and the company, there are some extra things you need to consider when preparing for an online interview.

-Whether your online job interview is on Zoom, Microsoft Teams, Google Hangouts or another platform you need to have the software downloaded, be logged in and have the meeting invite link in advance of your call.
-By doing this you reduce your risk of joining the call late.
+A simple first step in preparing for an online interview is whether your online job interview is on Zoom, Microsoft Teams, Google Hangouts or another platform you need to have the software downloaded, be logged in and have the meeting invite link in advance of your call.
+By doing this you reduce your risk of joining the call late and familiarising yourself with these applications is a great way to begin preparing for an online interview.

 Is there a certain space in your home that gets a better internet signal than others or is your internet connection stable?
 A strong connection must be established for your video interview to avoid awkward technical difficulties such as freezing on screen while answering questions.